calebkleveter/NIOAsync/README.md

 # NIOAsync

-**:warning: `setjmp`/`longjpm` use to implement SwiftCoroutine is generally considered to by undefined behaviour.
+**:warning: `setjmp` and `longjpm` used to implement SwiftCoroutine are generally considered to be undefined behaviour.
 It's probably a bad idea to use this project for anything other than experimentation.
 Use at your own risk.**

 ## :package: Getting Started